vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-core/constants.md

 #### TrialMaxOrders

-The total number of Orders a trial license is allowed to process before a full license is requried
+The total number of Orders a trial license is allowed to process before a full license is required

 ```csharp
 public const int TrialMaxOrders;